-DevOps was created to reduce many of these same conflicts and while DevOps has had several high-profile successes it still presents a challenge for larger organizations.
-Large enterprises managing mission critical systems still have separate silos for development and operations.
-In this post I discuss how DevOps fits into the enterprise and what release managers can do to adapt and extend DevOps to meet the challenges present in larger businesses.
+In this post, I discuss how DevOps fits into the enterprise and what release managers can do to adapt and extend DevOps to meet the challenges present in larger businesses.

 What is DevOps?

-To understand what DevOps is you have to understand the fundamental disconnect between development and operations.
+To understand what DevOps is, you have to understand the fundamental disconnect between development and operations.
 Development teams create and change software while operations teams are tasked with ensuring the stability of systems they maintain.
-The accepted metaphor was put forward by Andrew Shafer in 2009 and it is that there is a “Wall of Confusion” between Development and Operations.
+The accepted metaphor was put forward by Andrew Shafer in 2009, and it posits that there is a “Wall of Confusion” between Development and Operations.

 Businesses have two competing motivations: delivery and stability.
 The business needs to be able to deliver software changes frequently while also maintaining 100% availability for the end-user.
-Traditional approaches to IT emphasize strict separation of concerns between Dev and Ops forcing the business to choose either delivery or stability.
-You can either deliver software changes constantly and sacrifice stability or you can emphasize stability and make it next to impossible for software to change.
+Traditional approaches to IT emphasize a strict separation of concerns between Dev and Ops, forcing the business to choose either delivery or stability.
+You can either deliver software changes constantly and sacrifice stability, or you can emphasize stability and make it next to impossible for software to change.

-Most define DevOps as a set of tools and technologies, but DevOps (like it’s cousin Agile) is more a set of common approaches and a set of shared values:
+Some define DevOps as a set of tools and technologies, but DevOps (like its cousin Agile) is more commonly characterized as a set of common approaches and shared values:

-- More Frequent Releases – DevOps teams strive to do away with infrequent, ceremonial releases toward a model more closely aligned with Agile software development.
-In some organizations this means continuous releases.
+- More Frequent Releases – DevOps teams strive to do away with infrequent, ceremonial releases and move toward a model more closely aligned with Agile software development.
+In some organizations, this means continuous releases.

 - Shared responsibility – DevOps teams don’t view releases and deployments as someone else’s responsibility.
 When software is released both development and operations should be collaborating across Shafer’s Wall of Confusion.

 DevOps (like Agile) defies easy explanation, but those who practice it can recognize it.
-While I don’t think it make sense to define DevOps as a set of tools there are several that are associated with the movement: Chef, Puppet.
-Similar to Agile, it’s also easy for organizations to adopt components of the approach a la carte.
+While I don’t think it makes sense to define DevOps as a set of tools, there are several that are associated with the movement, such as Chef and Puppet.
+Similar to Agile, it’s also easy for organizations to adopt components of the approach a-la-carte.

 Challenges in an Enterprise